 Some believe that having rods in the lumbar spine and fusion may reduce the chance of being able to have an epidural just prior to delivery.
 The decision to have an epidural after spinal fusion surgery is based on many factors, such as the condition of the fusion, the amount of scar tissue, personal preference, and the comfort level of the anesthesiologist performing the epidural.
 The presence of fusion hardware may complicate the situation from the point of view of some anesthesiologists.
 Some have been known to decline giving an epidural due to the risk of infection, or because the spinal rotation makes it difficut to locate the correct point of insertion.
-When the vertebrae are fused together, the epidural space can be more difficult to get into, however, it is not impossible .
+When the vertebrae are fused together, the epidural space can be more difficult to penetrate.
+However, it is not impossible .

-There are several forums on the topic with comments from women who consulted with an experienced anesthesiologist willing to perform the epidural.
+There are several forums on the topic of scoliosis and pregnancy with comments from women who consulted with experienced anesthesiologists.
 Dr. Moramarco advises preparing ahead of time and bringing your most current pre-pregnancy x-rays with you to discuss the epidural eligibility with the doctor prior to the start of labor.
 Labor doesn’t always happen during business hours so last minute calls for x-rays while a patient is in labor isn’t the best plan.

 The Schroth method and pregnancy, to the best of our knowledge, has not been studied.
 However, experience and common sense dictate that knowing how to manage scoliosis for your particular curve pattern, prior to pregnancy, and strengthening and stabilizing the spine can only help.
-As always, with scoliosis, circumstances vary by individual so consulting an expert is recommended.
+As always, with scoliosis, circumstances vary by individual so consulting an expert on conservative scoliosis treatment is recommended.

 1) Lebel DE, Sergienko R, Wiznitzer A, Velan GJ, and Sheiner E. Mode of delivery and other pregnancy outcomes of patients with documented scoliosis.
 The Journal of Maternal-Fetal & Neonatal Medicine.
 2012;25(6):639-641.